rutuja-gupte/sharp-pombe-fitness/MA-Fitness-current.md

                               TRUE ~ 'DROPME'))

-## Dropping criteria (which I swear has a purpose)
+## Dropping criteria (which I swear I did not pull from thin air)

+## Their job here is done
+d$category[(d$category=='Blank')] <- 'DROPME'

+## The curves should be increasing for the most part
+d$category[d$monotone>=13] <- 'DROPME'

 ## Drop curves with too much variance.
-These are smooth curves with such as thing as reasonable variance
+These are smooth curves with such a thing as reasonable variance.
+And the cutoff is pretty generous anyways.
+d$category[d$OD.var>6e-04] <- 'DROPME'

 ## Remove things with high initial OD.
 We started with blanks.
-Anything other that those cannot be a good sign.
+Anything other that those cannot be a good sign because then the slope will depend on initial OD with a different relationship which would make modelling it a lot harder.
-## Drop curves with very high final slope.
-We are hoping to have observed saturation

-d$category[(d$category=='Blank')] <- 'DROPME'
-d$category[d$monotone>=13] <- 'DROPME'
-d$category[d$OD.var>6e-04] <- 'DROPME'
 d$category[d$initial>0.01] <- 'DROPME'

+## Drop curves with very high or low final slope.
+We are hoping to have observed saturation, so it should kind of flatten out
 d$category[d$final.slope>=0.03] <- 'DROPME'
 d$category[d$final.slope<=-0.03] <- 'DROPME'

+## Drop if the final value of OD is less the threshold.
+The culture should reach saturation
 d$category[d$final<0.15] <- 'DROPME'

-## d$category[d$resids>15] <- 'DROPME'
+## Drop the DROPMEs
 data <- d[(d$category!='DROPME'),]

 cat(data$well[data$day=="1A"], file = "1A.txt")